cubedb/cubedb/README.md

 browser unresponsive.
 If you are using json to load data, you might easily hit [the hardcoded limit of a maximum json](https://github.com/nodejs/node/blob/64beab0fc55f750bae648e9b69e027f2dbf3b18a/deps/v8/include/v8.h#L2083) string that can be deserialized in V8.
 You can handle these cases with pagination, but believe me, there is a good reason, why it is set so.
+Browsers struggle to process more.

 Second, you most probably will run out of 8, 16 dimensions, and you might even exceed the hard limit of 32 dimensions supported by Crossfilter.

-All this will quickly become a major point of pain.
+Third, you probably will have to start managing the csv/json fileds containing the data All this will quickly become a major point of pain.

+###